aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 # Module `0x1::fungible_asset`

 This defines the fungible asset module that can issue fungible asset of any <code>Metadata</code> object.
-The metadata object can be any object that equipped with <code>Metadata</code> resource.
+The<br/> metadata object can be any object that equipped with <code>Metadata</code> resource.

 -  [Resource `Supply`](#0x1_fungible_asset_Supply)